 Boring wardrobe is what I have, and I think I am stuck in a rut, style-wise.
 I see many other women afflicted with ‘style-rut‘ as well – wearing almost the same fashion, shoes and hairstyle for decades.
 I suspect it’s due to the feeling of security and comfort that familiarity brings and maybe has something to do with fear of change.

-I also prefer to buy good quality clothes, a bit pricey, but lasts long – so I seldom need to update my wardrobe.
-I don’t have much time for shopping, so whenever I do, I make sure that I buy a few items at the same time – which would usually result in more greys, black, etc. – except for my baju kurungs, which are usually colourful.
+I also prefer to buy good quality clothes, a bit pricey, but lasts long.
+Therefore, I seldom need to update my wardrobe.
+Evidently, I don’t have much time for shopping, so whenever I shop, I make sure to buy a few items at the same time – which would usually result in more greys, black, etc. Luckily, my baju kurungs don’t suffer the same fate as they are usually very colourful.
 It has gone so bad that my sisters have intervened and bought me colourful blouses and dresses themselves.

 It’s not that I don’t like colours and colourful blouses and skirts, etc. It’s just that picking and mixing colours requires skill.
 Some of us as blessed with the ability to pick pleasant colours, some are gifted to impress with colours, and some (like me) prefer to play it safe.

 However, as I look at the people around me and the colours everywhere, I realise that playing it safe doesn’t have to mean boring.
 And colourful dresses won’t necessarily make me look like I’m draped in rainbow.
 So, I look around some more and love a lot that I see.

 Here are some of the collection (for all shapes and sizes) that I hope will inspire and propel me to brighten my wardrobe.

 These are a few that I would love to try on.